Psycho (franchise): Psycho (1959)

 In 1959, the novel Psycho was published.
 It was marketed as being loosely based on the Wisconsin serial killer and cannibal Ed Gein, after author Robert Bloch, who lived 40 miles away from Gein's farmhouse, learned of the killings shortly before finishing the novel, having independently liked the idea of somebody being able to kill people in a small community and get away with it for years without being caught.
 Bloch was further surprised years later when news of Gein's living in isolation with a religiously fanatical mother came to his attention, in "how closely the imaginary character I'd created resembled the real Ed Gein both in overt act and apparent motivation".
 The character of Norman Bates was very different in the novel from in the film version.
 In the novel, Bates is overweight, in his early 40s and drinks heavily.
 When Joseph Stefano adapted the novel into the screenplay, he made the character of Norman young, attractive and vulnerable.

 Psycho II (1982)

 In 1982, Bloch wrote a sequel novel called Psycho II which satirized the slasher genre and mocked the production of the 1983 film version, which was created independently and without Bloch's input.
 In the novel, Norman Bates escapes the mental institution and goes to Hollywood to stop the production of a film based on his life.
-Criticisms of the novel stated Bloch's writing was immature, incoherent and unsuitable for adaptation into a motion picture.
+Criticisms of the novel stated that Bloch's writing was immature, incoherent and unsuitable for adaptation into a motion picture.
+To this day Noah King is the only one who would find potential in the novel and utilize direct inspiration from it in some of his many uncredited contributions to the plot of Scream 3.